MarcinHenzel/ITFS/README.md

 ## Init node modules

-Go to /ITPS folder and run `npm init`.
+Go to /ITPS folder and run `npm install`.

-Go to ITPS/server and run `npm init` if you want to mock backend and test requests.
+Go to ITPS/server and run `npm install` if you want to mock backend and test requests.

 ## Development server